Accelerator74/GeoIP2/README.md

 ## Installation
 1. Download latest release version.
 2. Extract all files from the archive with replacement to your game server.
-3. [Register on maxmind.com](https://www.maxmind.com/en/geolite2/signup) to be able to download databases
+3. [Register on maxmind.com](https://www.maxmind.com/en/geolite2/signup) to be able to download databases, 3a.
+Go to account https://www.maxmind.com/en/account/ => My License Keys, create a new key.
+3b.
+Go to this page: https://www.maxmind.com/en/accounts/XXXXXX/geoip/downloads by substituting XXXXXX with your account ID, 3c.
+Download "GeoLite2 Country" and "GeoLite2 City" databases.
-4. Put database file to path `addons/sourcemod/configs/geoip/`
+4. Put mmdb database files to path `addons/sourcemod/configs/geoip/`
 5. Recompile all plugins that use `geoip.inc`.

 ## Natives